inventit/moat-iot-get-started-vagrant/README.md

 1.0.7 : March 13, 2014

 * Supports Vagrant 1.5.0.
 Older versions of Vagrant are no longer supported
+* Adds a new resource to install rails
 * Ruby is upgraded to 2.1
 * Node.JS is upgraded to 0.10.26